-If you lend money to a friend or family member, you may feel that his or her word, or a handshake, is enough to seal the deal.
+If you lend money to a friend or family member, you might feel that person's word or a handshake is enough to seal the deal.
 Unfortunately, memories fade, and disagreements can arise.

 Charging a friend or family member interest strikes some people as ungenerous.
 But this view is often based on a misconception about the function of interest, which is to fairly compensate the lender for using money that could have been earning interest elsewhere.

 For most personal loans, this won't be a problem.
-Uncharged interest can be treated as a tax-free gift, as long as the total amount given to the borrower is less than the gift-tax exclusion amount for the calendar year.
+Uncharged interest can be treated as a tax-free gift if the total amount given to the borrower is less than the gift-tax exclusion amount for the calendar year.

-High rates of interest.
-Many states have usury laws that cap the rate of interest a lender can charge for loans -- often in the range of 10% to 20%.
+While promissory notes don't have a standard interest rate, many states have usury laws that cap the rate of interest a lender can charge for loans—often in the range of 10% to 20%.
 You're probably not likely to charge your friends and relatives an excessive interest rate, so the usury laws are unlikely to present a problem.